wp-plugins/bj-lazy-load/readme.txt

 * It works (or at least it does for me)

 == Upgrade Notice ==

+= 0.6.10 =
+Works with Opera Mini

+= 0.6.9 =
+Bugfix release

+= 0.6.8 =
+Bugfix: Works with SCRIPT_DEBUG

+= 0.6.7 =
+Faster loading and bugfix

+= 0.6.6 =
+MobilePress compatible

+= 0.6.5 =
+Improved compability with Gravity Forms

+= 0.6.4 =
+Disable when viewing printable page from WP-Print

 = 0.6.0 =
 Image size adaption.
 Infinite scroll & WPTouch fixes.